erhanertem/erhanertem/README.md

 ### About Me

-I'm an enthusiastic and detail-oriented self-taught junior developer coming from a background in construction and architecture.
-My interest in coding stemmed from a personal website project that I have created using Adobe Muse at a hobbyist level and has grown into a passion since then.
+I am an enthusiastic and detail-oriented self-taught junior developer with a unique background in construction and architecture.
+My journey into coding began with a personal website project I created using Adobe Muse, initially just a hobby that quickly ignited a deep passion for software development.
+This experience has driven me to continuously expand my skills and knowledge in the tech world.

 <img src="./img/critical-thinking.gif" width="30px"/> Currently learning JavaScript, aiming to equally balance my skills between frontend and backend technologies.